-Matt Hancock rejected Covid care home testing advice, leaked messages reveal
+Matt Hancock disputes claim he rejected Covid care home testing advice

 Mr Hancock also said to have told former chancellor George Osborne, then editor of the Evening Standard, “I WANT TO HIT MY TARGET!” as he pushed for favourable front-page coverage.

-“The story spun on care homes is completely wrong.
-What the messages show is that Mr Hancock pushed for testing of those going into care homes when that testing was available.

-“The full documents have already all been made available to the inquiry, which is the proper place for an objective assessment, so true lessons can be learned.”

-In September 2020, during a severe backlog in testing, messages suggest an adviser to Mr Hancock helped get a test sent to senior Conservative Mr Rees-Mogg’s home.
+In September 2020, during a severe backlog in testing, messages suggest an adviser to Mr Hancock helped get a test sent to Mr Rees-Mogg’s home.

-The aide messaged Mr Hancock to say the lab had “lost” the original test for one of the then

-Commons leader’s children, "so we’ve got a courier going to their family home tonight”.
+The aide messaged Mr Hancock to say the lab had “lost” the original test for one of the then Commons leader’s children, “so we’ve got a courier going to their family home tonight”.

-He added: “Jacob’s spad (special adviser) is aware and has helped line it all up, but you might want to text Jacob.”
+The Hancock aide added: “Jacob’s spad (special adviser) is aware and has helped line it all up, but you might want to text Jacob.”

 Commenting on the claim, Liberal Democrat deputy leader Daisy Cooper said: “This is yet more evidence that it’s one rule for Conservative ministers and another for everyone else.
 The Covid inquiry must look into reports Conservative ministers were able to get priority access to tests at a time of national shortage.”